FH-Cloud-Computing/website/docs/lectures/2-iaas/index.md

 ![An illustration of adding a firewall rule to a security group called "backend" allowing access to port 3306 from the security group "frontend".](sg.png)

 {{ quiz("What do security groups offer?", [
-    answer("Filtering based on IP address", true),
+    answer("Filtering based on IP address"),
-    answer("Filtering based on the requested service", true), answer("Filtering based on the requested domain name", false), answer("Filtering based on the requested subpage on a website", false), ]) }}
+    answer("Filtering based on the requested service"),
+    answer("Filtering based on the requested domain name"), answer("Filtering based on the requested subpage on a website"), ]) }}

 ### Network load balancers